• Skip to primary navigation

 Jams,.nuts, and olives in bowls on a counter top.

-At least one jam or spread should be added to your charcuterie board.
-I added two sweet spreads to my Thanksgiving board, but a savory spread like stone-ground mustard is another great choice.
+Spreads - Add at least one jam or spread to your charcuterie board.
+I added two sweet spreads (apple butter and cranberry sauce) to my Thanksgiving board, but a savory spread like stone-ground mustard is another great choice.

-Feel free to get creative here - any seasonal candies you can find at your local grocery store can be added to your Thanksgiving tray.
+Seasonal treats - Any seasonal candies you can find at your local grocery store can be added to your Thanksgiving tray.
 Tiny candy pumpkins, candy corn, or caramel corn are great additions.
 I found some seasonal orange pretzels to add to my board.

 Thanksgiving charcuterie board assembled on a metal sheet pan.

-You'll also need a few small cups, bowls, or short mason jars for jams and messier items (like pickles and small candies).
-I like to use a variety of shapes, sizes, and colors - it adds character to your board!
+Cups and bowls - You'll also need a few small cups, bowls, or short mason jars for jams and messier items (like olives and apple butter).

 Meats and cheeses assembled onto a tray.